-With just a week to go until kick-off at London Collections Men, we’re gearing up for another solid half-month of menswear globetrotting.
+With just one day to go until kick-off at London Fashion Week Men’s (formerly London Collections Men), we’re gearing up for another solid half-month of menswear globetrotting.
 Brand new collections, trailblazing collaborations and Berocca.
 Lots and lots of Berocca.

 For some, the men’s shows are business as usual, a two-week whirlwind of flashbulbs, meetings and hangovers.
 For others, or more specifically newbs, it’s a rite of passage more daunting than serving Tom Ford the wrong coffee order.

-So whether your PR mate’s landed you a hot ticket, or you’re a friend of the designer, we’ve compiled a list of dos and don’ts that’ll ensure you make the list season after season, and aren’t banished to watching future shows live from your laptop because you wouldn’t stop asking David Gandy for a selfie.
+So whether your PR mate’s landed you a hot ticket, or you’re a friend of the designer, we’ve compiled a list of dos and don’ts that’ll ensure you make the list season after season, and aren’t banished to trawling through other people’s Instagrams because you wouldn’t stop asking David Gandy for a selfie.

 Do: Speak To Everyone

 From emerging designers to big-time bloggers, snap-happy photographers to snappy PRs, fashion week is a breeding ground for important contacts, so don’t be stuck up and always remember your manners.
 It’s a very small world and there’s every chance snubbing someone could come back to bite you in the proverbial – whether that’s being blacklisted from a show or denied entry to a party – so it pays to make an effort to get off on the right foot.

 That rules applies especially in the case of fashion week’s unsung heroes: security guards.
 Charm them, and you could stand a chance of getting in without a ticket.

 Not even if you’re sitting front row, not even if you’re the editor of some obscure Japanese menswear magazine, not even if it’s your own show.